JLIN77/AnomalyDetection/README.md

 # AnomalyDetection
-This is an anomaly detection platform for industrial.
+This is an anomaly detection platform for industrial production.
+Demo and code will be released soon...